 Operating Income.
 We generated operating income of \$56.1 million, or 26.9% of net revenue, for the year ended June 30, 2005 compared with \$20.1 million, or 15.0% of net revenue, for the year ended June 30, 2004.
-As discussed in the preceding paragraphs, the improvement in operating income was primarily a result of the increased operating leverage from the 56% increase in net revenue as both research and development and selling, general, and administrative expenses declined as a percentage of net revenue as well as the higher gross margin percentage.
+As discussed in the preceding paragraphs, the improvement in operating income was primarily related to the increased operating leverage resulting from the 56% increase in net revenue as both research and development and selling, general, and administrative expenses declined as a percentage of net revenue, combined with the \$3.8 million intellectual property claim settlement, and the higher gross margin percentage.